TwoWheelDev/gns3-converter/docs/index.rst

 to the newer version v1+ JSON format for use in GNS3 v1+

 The converter will convert all IOS, Cloud and VirtualBox devices to the new format.
+It will also convert all QEMU based devices (QEMU VM, ASA, PIX, JUNOS & IDS).
 VPCS nodes will be converted to cloud devices due to lack of information the 0.8.7 topology files.

-QEMU nodes will not be converted currently.
-This will be implemented once it has been implemented in GNS3 v1

 For topologies containing snapshots, the snapshots will not currently be saved until snapshots have been implemented in GNS3 v1